-In this in-depth course, you will broaden your understanding of the cycle chain of infection and common microorganisms that cause disease and infection.
+In this in-depth Infection Control Course, you will broaden your understanding of the cycle chain of infection and common microorganisms that cause disease and infection.
 It covers the different ways in which bacteria are transmitted, cleaning and disinfection procedures, and much more.

-This course is ideal for professionals who work in a healthcare or social care setting, such as:
+This Infection Control Training Course is ideal for professionals who work in a healthcare or social care setting, such as:

 - Nurses, Doctors & GPs